signalfx/splunk-otel-java/MIGRATING.md

    you're exporting traces to.
 You can set the endpoint with a system property or environment variable.

-   Example how you can set it with an environment variable with an endpoint of `http://yourEndpoint:9080/v1/trace`:
+   An example how to set it using an environment variable:
    ```
    $ EXPORT OTEL_EXPORTER_JAEGER_ENDPOINT="http://yourEndpoint:9080/v1/trace"
    ```
-   or with system property:
+   or a system property:
    ```
    -Dotel.exporter.jaeger.endpoint=http://yourEndpoint:9080/v1/trace
    ```